 The second meeting of the East Lafayette Advisory Committee (ELAC) was held on Monday, September 17th, in the Community Room at Aspinwall @ Josephine Commons, 771 Excelsior Place in Lafayette.
 Here is the agenda and here are the minutes from that meeting.
 In this meeting, ELAC members reviewed the outcomes from the Design Workshop Open House and provided additional feedback for consideration for the planning of the site.
 Most of the discussion was on the Design Workshop Open House planning outcomes that will guide the planning moving forward.

-The BCHA planning team carefully reviewed the design suggestions from the Design Workshop Open House and ELAC members, and has created three DRAFT site plans for community review.
-These plans reflect input received from neighbors and other area stakeholders combined with the mission of BCHA to increase the availability of affordable housing in our communities and the requirements of the intergovernmental agreement between BCHA and the City of Lafayette.
-We will present these draft site plans at the third ELAC meeting on October 22nd (see the agenda for the meeting, minutes posted here later), which will be held from 6:00 to 7:30 p.m. at Josephine Commons (455 N. Burlington Avenue) in Lafayette.
-We also shared the draft site plans electronically with all ELAC members via email to allow one week to review the plans before the October ELAC meeting.
+The BCHA planning team carefully reviewed the design suggestions from the Design Workshop Open House and ELAC members, and created three DRAFT site plans for community review.
+These plans reflected input received from neighbors and other area stakeholders combined with the mission of BCHA to increase the availability of affordable housing in our communities and the requirements of the intergovernmental agreement between BCHA and the City of Lafayette.
+We presented these draft site plans at the third ELAC meeting on October 22nd (see the agenda for the meeting, and here are the minutes).
+We had also shared the draft site plans electronically with all ELAC members via email to allow one week to review the plans before the October ELAC meeting.

-At the October 22nd meeting, the BCHA team will also provide a presentation on the recent transportation/traffic study that was conducted near the planned housing site, and will share the latest information on transportation improvements planned for the area as well as other potential improvements that could result from the presence of the new neighborhood.
-Here is a PDF of the presentation that will be given.
+At the October 22nd meeting, the BCHA team also provided a presentation on the recent transportation/traffic study that was conducted near the planned housing site, and shared the latest information on transportation improvements planned for the area as well as other potential improvements that could result from the presence of the new neighborhood.
+Here is a PDF of the presentation that was given.